uboslinux/ubos-docs/sphinx/developers/site-json.rst

    ``email`` (required)
       Contact e-mail for the administrator.
 Example: ``admin@family.example.org``.

+``appconfigs``:
+   A JSON array of the AppConfigurations at this site.
+There is no significance to the order of the elements in the array.
+An AppConfiguration is the installation of an app at a particular context path at a particular site, together with any accessories and/or customization parameters that are specific to this installation of the app.

+``hostname`` (required)
+   The hostname for the site, or ``*``.
+E.g. ``family.example.org``.

+``siteid`` (required)
+   A unique identifier for the site.
+This is generally an ``s`` followed by 40 hex characters.
+E.g. ``s054257e710d12d7d06957d8c91ab2dc1b22d7b4c``.

 ``tls`` (optional)
    This section is optional.
 If provided, UBOS will set up the site to be only